nyinyi979/UI-Mockup/README.md

 ##Caution
 - Please wait about 2 , 3 seconds before clicking on an image because it might break the UI( will fix this )
+- After waiting on the first try, there shouldn't be any delay!